etsi-forge/cyber.103744_QHKEX/README.md

 ## TS 103 744 Quantum-safe Hybrid Key Exchanges ##

- Informative reference implementation as reported in Annex C of ETSI TS 103 744, "CYBER; Quantum-safe Hybrid Key Exchanges.
+ Informative reference implementation as reported in Annex D of ETSI TS 103 744, "CYBER; Quantum-safe Hybrid Key Exchanges.
 The code is not intended for production use.
  It is intended to be a reference implementation for test.